IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Sometimes you have to shut your eyes, so you can see the real beauty."
+> "You are what you do, not what you say you'll do."
 >
-> — Kilian Jornet
+> — Carl Jung

 ---

-Updated: 2025-12-06 | Total quotes collected: 4
+Updated: 2025-12-07 | Total quotes collected: 5